-- The first R20, 000 of the market value of a property used for residential purposes is excluded from the rate-able value (Section 17(h) of the MPRA); - 30% rebate will be granted on all residential properties (including state owned residential properties) - Agricultural property rebate shall amount 50%, which will only apply to owners of agricultural properties used for farming purposes. - Public service infrastructure shall be providing essential services to the community 50% rebate. - 100% rebate will be granted to registered indigents in terms of the Indigent Policy; - For pensioners, physically and mentally disabled persons, an additional rebate of 20% (calculated on a sliding scale) will be granted to owners of rate-able property if the total gross income of the applicant and/or his/her spouse, if any, does not to exceed the amount equal to twice the annual state pension as approved by the National Government for a financial year.
+- The first R20, 000 of the market value of a property used for residential purposes is excluded from the rate-able value (Section 17(h) of the MPRA); - 40 per cent rebate will be granted on all residential properties (including state owned residential properties) - Agricultural property rebate shall amount 25%, which will only apply to owners of agricultural properties used for farming purposes. - Public service infrastructure shall be granted 25% as they provide essential services to the community. - 100per cent rebate will be granted to registered indigents in terms of the Indigent Policy; - For pensioners, physically and mentally disabled persons, an additional rebate of 20 per cent (calculated on a sliding scale) will be granted to owners of rate-able property if the total gross income of the applicant and/or his/her spouse, if any, does not to exceed the amount equal to twice the annual state pension as approved by the National Government for a financial year.
 In this regard the following stipulations are relevant: - The rate-able property concerned must be occupied only by the applicant and his/her spouse, if any, and by dependants without income; - The applicant must submit proof of his/her age and identity and, in the case of a physically or mentally handicapped person, proof of certificate by Medical Officer of Health, also proof of the annual income from a social pension; - The applicant's account must be paid in full, or if not, an arrangement to pay the debt should be in place; and - The property must be categorized as residential.